wkhere/stackless/Doc/library/warnings.rst

    try to read the line specified by *filename* and *lineno*.

-.. function:: formatwarning(message, category, filename, lineno[, line])
+.. function:: formatwarning(message, category, filename, lineno, line=None)

    Format a warning the standard way.
 This returns a string which may contain embedded newlines and ends in a newline.  *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`formatwarning` will try to read the line specified by *filename* and *lineno*.

-.. function:: filterwarnings(action[, message[, category[, module[, lineno[, append]]]]])
+.. function:: filterwarnings(action, message='', category=Warning, module='', lineno=0, append=False)

-   Insert an entry into the list of warnings filters.
-The entry is inserted at the front by default; if *append* is true, it is inserted at the end.
-This checks the types of the arguments, compiles the message and module regular expressions, and inserts them as a tuple in the  list of warnings filters.
+   Insert an entry into the list of :ref:`warnings filter specifications
+   <warning-filter>`.
+The entry is inserted at the front by default; if
+   *append* is true, it is inserted at the end.
+This checks the types of the arguments, compiles the *message* and *module* regular expressions, and inserts them as a tuple in the list of warnings filters.
 Entries closer to the front of the list override entries later in the list, if both match a particular warning.
 Omitted arguments default to a value that matches everything.

-.. function:: simplefilter(action[, category[, lineno[, append]]])
+.. function:: simplefilter(action, category=Warning, lineno=0, append=False)

-   Insert a simple entry into the list of warnings filters.
-The meaning of the function parameters is as for :func:`filterwarnings`, but regular expressions are not needed as the filter inserted always matches any message in any module as long as the category and line number match.
+   Insert a simple entry into the list of :ref:`warnings filter specifications
+   <warning-filter>`.
+The meaning of the function parameters is as for
+   :func:`filterwarnings`, but regular expressions are not needed as the filter inserted always matches any message in any module as long as the category and line number match.

 .. function:: resetwarnings()